TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 * `\n \t\r`
 * `other`

-Most of the character classes above should be intuitive based on the FSA.
+Most of the character classes above should be intuitive based on the FSM.
 Note the two extra classes, at the bottom.
 The first consists of the newline character, the space character, the tab character, and the carriage return character.
 This denotes the set of white space characters.
-For simplicity's sake, white space was not included in the FSA.
+For simplicity's sake, white space was not included in the FSM.
 White space characters are assumed to not be part of any token.
 They they may be used to signify the end of a token, however; the string `1 1` would be tokenized as two number 1's, whereas `11` would be tokenized as a single number 11.
 The second extra character class is for any characters that do not fall into any of the other classes.
 Generally, when a character in this class (i.e. not in any other class) is encountered, it is either evaluated independently as an invalid token or it is evaluated as the end of an invalid token.

-Finally, we can represent the FSA as a transition table:
+Finally, we can represent the FSM as a transition table:

 |                     | **`0-9`**   | **`+ -`**     | **`* / %`**    | **`(`**        | **`)`**        | **`\n \r\t`** | **`other`** |                 |
 |:------------------- |:-----------:|:-------------:|:--------------:|:--------------:|:--------------:|:-------------:|:-----------:| ---------------:|